-The Scheme is fully endorsed by CITB and forms part of their apprenticeship programme for the specialist trades known as SAPs.
-It is supported by grants to eligible employers.
+The Scheme is fully endorsed by CITB and forms part of their Specialist Applied-Skills Programme for the specialist occupations known as SAPs.
+It is supported by the Enabling Specialist Provision commissioned fund, alongside the availability of short duration and qualification grants to eligible employers.
 The BDA's role is that of Training Provider whereby it carries out all the administration of the scheme, organises all off-the-job training, monitors with CITB the on-the-job training and arranges the NVQ assessment to take place.

-Company & Apprentice Benefits
+Company & Trainee Benefits

-- Quality training to agreed national, industry and BDA standards - Off-the-job Trainers will be industry experts in their field - Fully documented training records satisfying legal requirements e.g. HASWA - Apprentice eligible for CSCS Trainee card following Health & Safety test - Cost offset by CITB grants to eligible companies - Retention of employees by offering nationally recognised training / qualification - Recruitment of new employees seeking career path - Training of apprentices on correct and safe operations - Apprentices working towards a set goal NVQ qualification - Apprentice input into company practices following formalised training - Exposure of apprentices to range of drilling activity not within their company - Sum of the whole is greater than any single employer can provide
+- Quality training to agreed national, industry and BDA standards - Off-the-job Trainers will be industry experts in their field - Fully documented training records satisfying legal requirements e.g. HASWA - Trainee eligible for CSCS (Red) Trainee card following Health & Safety test - Cost offset by CITB grants to eligible companies - Retention of employees by offering nationally recognised training / qualification - Recruitment of new employees seeking career path - Training of new entrants on correct and safe operations - Trainees working towards a set goal NVQ qualification - Trainees input into company practices following formalised training - Exposure of trainees to a range of drilling activity not within their company - Sum of the whole is greater than any single employer can provide